 The reason for these discrepancies is twofold.
 Many snake species live in places that are difficult to access, e.g. mountain ranges or remote islands.
 They aren’t checked on frequently.

-Also, it’s exceptionally difficult to find a specimen of a species if there are hardly any.
+Also, it’s exceptionally difficult to find a specimen of a species if there are hardly any in existence.
 It’s like searching for a needle in a haystack.
 Even worse, snakes love to stay hidden, motionless, or camouflaged.

 This makes a biologist’s job difficult.
 They can set up movement tracking cameras, hike through the snake’s habitat, and consult with local guides.
 But even then, it would still be tough to find a snake that wants to stay hidden.